kannans89/graphql-learning/13.JqueryIntegration/jquery.md

 module.exports = {Query}

 ```
-Here the `sayHello` resolver function handles the query .
-The value passed to the name parameter is stored in `args`.To access resolver functions outside the module Query object has to be exported using module.exports
+Here `greeting` and `sayHello` are two resolvers .In `sayHello` resolver the value passed to the name parameter can be accessed through `args`.To access resolver functions outside the module Query object has to be exported using module.exports

 ### Step 4: Run the application
 -  Create a server.js file.Refer step 8 in the Environment Setup Chapter.